Lagrang/mwcas-rs/README.md

 memory(persistent memory) and only covers DRAM multi-word CAS.

 ## Platform support
-Currently, `MwCas` supports only x86_64 platform because it exploits platform specific hacks: `MwCas` use upper 3 bit of pointer's virtual address to representing internal state.
-Today x86_64 CPUs use lower 48 bits of virtual address, other 16 bits are 0.
+Currently, `MwCas` supports only x86_64 and ARMv8 platforms because it exploits platform specific hacks: `MwCas` use upper 3 bit of pointer's virtual address to representing internal state.
+Today x86_64 and ARMv8 CPUs use lower 48 bits of virtual address, other 16 bits are 0.
 Usage of upper 3 bits described in paper.